 1. Hybrid Native Apps

-A hybrid Native app is similar to a hybrid web app but the code is written using a technology / programming language which is closer to Native code.
+A hybrid Native app is similar to a hybrid web app but the code is written using a technology/programming language which is closer to Native code.
 Normally it is written in a language which sits on top of native layer and when compiled converts the code to the native code.
 The code written takes full advantage of device features and capabilities.
-Example are Xamarin, Titanium Studio etc.
+Example are Xamarin, ReactNative, Titanium Studio etc.

 Benefits of developing a hybrid native app